remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

     !!! note
         On the front, the uploaded iso and VM image are stored in the /opt/remotelabz/public/uploads directory

-    - on the worker, at least 30 Go
+    - on the worker, at least 35 Go for Linux system and the rest for a Volume group which have to name "rlz-vg".
+In this volume, you have to create one logical volume for the /opt directory which contains all user instances of VM (Qemu).
+We recommand to use 60% of your free space for /opt and let the 40% which is automatically use by the container.

 ## Installation of the requirements